kc7bfi/hjson-maven-plugin/README.md

 # hjson-maven-plugin
-hjson Maven Plugin to Generate Code
+hjson Maven Plugin

-This maven plugin will generated the needed source files as determined by a WebSocket RPC (hjson) specification file.
-The specification file is a JSON file that defines the hjson interface that is to be generated.

-For more documentation on hjson, see the [main project](https://github.com/kc7bfi/hjson-core).
+This maven plugin can be used to validate hjson files.

 ## Usage
 To use this plugin, add it to your maven project descriptor pom.xml.